axibase/atsd/rule-engine/notifications/custom-jenkins.md

 Note that these three parameters are visible in the rule editor because their placeholders are present in the `Endpoint URL` and `Parameters` are marked as editable.

-When the notification is executed, all placeholders are resolved as follows:
+When the webhook is executed, all placeholders are resolved as follows:

 `https://jenkins.example.org/job/atsd-api-test/buildWithParameters`